LegalLean

 Everything in LegalLean can be independently verified.
 You don't need to trust us.
 You don't need to trust any AI.
 The mathematics is checkable.

-1. Run it yourself: Clone the repository and run lake build.
-In 15 seconds, the Lean 4 type checker verifies all 44 theorems from scratch.
+Run it yourself Clone the repo and run lake build.
+15 seconds.
 Zero trust required.

-2. Use Docker: Run docker build . to verify in a completely clean environment.
-The container starts from a blank Ubuntu installation, installs Lean 4, and verifies everything.
+Use Docker Run docker build . to verify in a completely clean environment from a blank Ubuntu installation.

 The Source Code is Open

 LegalLean is open source under the MIT licence.
-The academic paper, all 44 theorems, the verification protocol, and the adversarial AI reviews are all published.
+The academic paper, all 87 theorems, the verification protocol, the generic solver, the typed IR pipeline, and the three-model adversarial review are all published.